hancyfancy/CwRetailProductManagementSolution/README.md

 2. Select `Run All Tests`

 ### Todo
-1. Change controller api actions to return IActionResult
+1. Change controller api actions to return IActionResult [Done]
-2. Cater for invalid data in controller api actions
+2. Cater for invalid data in controller api actions [Done]
 3. Add authorisation for each controller api action